MohsanJaved/Foodiez/README.md

- Here’s the revised documentation tailored for **Foodiez**, a non-React project:

----

 🍴 **Foodiez – Food Delivery Website** 🍔
 An elegant and robust food delivery platform designed to provide a seamless and intuitive online ordering experience.
 Built with modern web technologies, **Foodiez** is optimized for performance, scalability, and a user-friendly interface.